kigenchesire/notesApp/README.md

-# notesAp" </br>
+# Notes Applicatiom </br>
-An app build on Javascript that allows users to upload their notes into a central repository.
+An app built on Javascript that allows users to upload their notes into a central repository.